panbanda/kohana-cdm/README.md

 ## Quick Start

-This is a wrapper module to avoid entering your private key and and access key each time you call methods.
-It also contains a helper for linking to assets inside of your S3 buckets.
-It supports streaming URLs if your bucket is streaming.
-Please see the config file.

 ### Modify the Config File

 Move config/cdm.php to your application config directory and modify your Amazon security information as Cassandra indicates.